WuorBhang/alx_travel_app_0x01/README.md

 # ALX Travel App Backend

-The ALX Travel App is a Django-based backend for a travel listing platform, designed with industry best practices for scalability, maintainability, and team collaboration.
+The ALX Travel App is a Django-based backend for a travel App.

 ## Features